sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

 * Width of full resolution image (numerical)
 * Height of full resolution image (numerical)

 With this kind of data a gradient boosting method for classification can be a good bet.
 The most popular library for fitting these kind of models is [XGBoost](https://xgboost.readthedocs.io).
 The summary of gradient boosting is that they train many weak classifiers, most often decision trees, and then ensemble them together for better performance.
 A decision tree takes the form of a series of yes/no questions which result in a classification.
-See below for an example from the XGBoost package [website](https://xgboost.readthedocs.io/en/latest/tutorials/model.html).
+See below for a hypothetical example for predicting whether someone will like a video game, from the XGBoost [website](https://xgboost.readthedocs.io/en/latest/tutorials/model.html).

 <img src="{{ site.url }}{{ site.baseurl }}/images/kaggle-melanoma/decision_tree.png" alt="An example of two decision trees.">